Gas Regulator: LPG Gas Pressure Regulator & LPG Gas Bottle Regulator

 You can contact our emergency LPG technicians at 0800 435 427 to promptly address any safety issue and avoid unwanted incidents and safety hazards.

-3. The gas regulator connection has frozen
+3. The LPG gas pressure regulator connection has frozen

 Usually, the freezing should only occur on the outside of the gas pipes and not inside them.